zeeshanmcp12/gcp/notes.md

 - Provides High availability
 - Has feature of 'Self-healing' that makes sure the system is always available in case of any instance is down in an instance group
 - Works similar to Virtual machine scale set in Azure

+#### Instance Template

+- In this instance template we only have to define the properties of virtual machine one time and then we can reuse it whenever we want with new instance group.
+  - By properties I meant by OS type, Size of VM, networking rule etc

+#### Demo - Instance group

+- Productive auto-scaling
+  - It works based on an auto scaling policy.
+For example in past when the CPU was greater than 60%, it added an instance so this time it will predict the same and perform auto-scaling.
+- Instances in instance group provides resiliency which means:
+  - If we have only one instance and we delete that instance then it will delete the instance and create a new one because we setup an instance group with minimum one instances, hence it provides resiliency.